Tocopilla

 The city is divided into two main parts consisting of the central city and smaller portion known as La Villa Sur (in which the more luxurious houses are located).
 The two parts are divided by the thermoelectric power plant and a large saltpeter processing and shipping plant, with the coastal highway connecting the two portions.

 The northern portion of Tocopilla is home of the municipal buildings, the central square and many stores and shops.
 The steep gradient of the city from beach to vertical hillside is covered in houses and apartments crammed together to save space.
 A large artificial beach called "Covadonga" and a small artificial beach called "Caleta Boy" are the main attractions during summer months and serve as a focus away from the heat of the Atacama.
 On the north side of the city, there is a black sandy beach called "El Panteón".

+The port of Tocopilla has three individual terminals or ports which together stand for 1.0% of the annual tonnage of Chile's external trade as of 2024.